 (1) This Annex gives guidance on the procedure to be followed to directly determine by testing either the resistance-side parameters of the design equation or structures that lead to a reliability level not less than that required by this document.

-NOTE 1 Tests may be carried out to determine the representative or design values of actions, relations between actions and actions effects and, directly, the reliability of structures.
-Statistical considerations and analyses necessary for these, which can depend on the type of action, i.e. waves, currents, wind and friction/drag forces, etc., can be found in the relevant EN1991 parts or in specialist literature.
+NOTE 1 Tests can be carried out to determine the representative or design values of actions, relations between actions and actions effects and, directly, the reliability of structures.
+Statistical considerations and analyses necessary for these, which can depend on the type of action, i.e. waves, currents, wind and friction/drag forces, etc., can be found in the relevant EN 1991 parts or in specialist literature.

 NOTE 2 This Annex covers statistical uncertainties involved in converting test measurements to representative or design values.
-Where direct measurement of the parameter of interest is either not possible or not carried out, it is required to convert the measurements via models.
-Uncertainty in these models, called ‘model uncertainty’, needs to be considered and may be incorporated in the coefficient of variation.
-For details, specialist literature may be consulted.
+Where direct measurement of the parameter of interest is either not possible or not carried out, models are used to convert the measurements.
+Uncertainty in these models, called ‘model uncertainty’, is considered and can be incorporated in the coefficient of variation.
+For details, specialist literature can be consulted.

-NOTE 3 The methods given in this Annex do not cover testing of geotechnical materials for which EN 1997 should be consulted.
+NOTE 3 The methods given in this Annex do not cover testing of geotechnical materials for which EN 1997 can be consulted.

-NOTE 4 The application of reliability requirements for design assisted by testing should be in accordance with the legal system in force in each country.
+(2) The application of reliability requirements for design assisted by testing should be in accordance with the legal system in force in each country.

-(2) This Annex provides guidance on the application of 7.3(3), 8.1(3), and 8.3.6(2).
+(3) This Annex provides guidance on the application of 7.3(3), 8.1(3), and 8.3.6(2).